-The main companies that operate direct ferries on the Dover-Calais route are: P&0 Ferries, MyFerryLinks, and DFDS Seaways (previously the Norfolk Line).
+The main companies that operate direct ferries on the Dover-Calais route are P&0 Ferries (23 crossings/day) and DFDS Seaways (14 crossings/day).

-Crossing the channel on a conventional ferry takes about 90 minutes and starts from about £70.
+Crossing the channel on a conventional ferry takes about 90 minutes and the fares start from £42.

 The Eurotunnel train transfer is the fastest, only 35 minutes, but also the most expensive, from £130.
 If you book early you can get some good deals.

 If you are not in a hurry, and you want to cut out the toll roads, there is a route through Belgium, Germany and Switzerland.
 Even if it is a little further, depending on your car's fuel consumption, you can save some money.
 This route is about 300km longer, there are no road tolls but there is road tax of £25.
 This journey can take up to 13 hours.

 To plan your route consult the ViaMichelin Route Planner or The AA Route Planner.

 To see what is happening on the roads in France, check out BisonFute, a website run by the French government, or Autoroutes, run by the French Motorway Companies.

 Driving back to London, follow signs to Geneva, Dijon, Chaumont, Reims and Calais.

 French law requires you to have a reflective vest handy in the car, as well as an emergency warning triangle.
 Non-compliance could result in a 90 to 135 Euro fine.

 From 2012, you must also carry an approved breathalyser kit in your car.
 Read more about French driving regulations from the RAC.

 In winter, it’s a legal requirement to carry a set of snow chains.
 Attention!
 Snowsocks for tyres do not conform to French regulations!

-(Ouvert = Open; Fermé = Closed; Equipements Spéciaux Obligatoires = Special Equipement, e.g. Chains, is necessary)
+(Ouvert = Open; Fermé = Closed; Equipements Spéciaux Obligatoires = Special Equipment, e.g. Chains, is necessary)

 Ensure you have Valid Registration Documents!